Technology

 What are the downsides of LED light bulbs?

 - The LED market is currently a self-regulated market, so a CE mark on the bulb does not necessarily mean that it has been through all of the required quality checks.
 The quality of LED bulbs can therefore vary.
-Take a look at our independent reviews to make sure that you get a reliable bulb - go to .
+Take a look at our independent LED light bulb reviews to make sure that you get a reliable bulb.

 - Some people don't like the quality of light given out by LED light bulbs, as some can produce a cooler bluish light.
 The best LEDs will be indistinguishable from your old incandescent bulbs and be able to produce a nice warm light.